 Every year I update this blog post about my journey to financial freedom.
 I’m traveling on this journey as a Dividend Growth Investor (DGI).
 This is not always a smooth journey.
 I have highs and lows.

 If you ask me what Financial Freedom (FI) means to me, it is easy to answer.
 For me this means doing things I like to do, and do not have to worry about money.
 On my blog (Polliesdividend.com) and twitter account (@Polliesdividend) you can read my every day progress.

-I have been a DGI since July 2014, so I just started and still have a long way to go.
+I have been a DGI since July 2014, so I’ve already celebrated my first lustrum, but I still have a long way to go.
 But I’m determining to work hard and constant to reach my goal.